How Truckers Can Help End Human Trafficking

 • CB chatter about “commercial company” or flashing lights signaling “buyer” location.

-• A van or RV that seems out of place out by trucks; a vehicle dropping someone off at a truck and picking them up 15 to 20 minutes later.
+• A van or RV that seems out of place near trucks; a vehicle dropping someone off at a truck and picking them up 15 to 20 minutes later.

 • Signs of branding or tattooing of a trafficker’s name (often on the neck or chest).